Calgary coach in limbo after allegedly using racial slurs - WHIZ News

 “I think we all know there’s no place for any of that sort of stuff in society, but also you have to respect that the allegations are just that right now, and you’ve got to go through the process,” Giordano said, saying the team attempted to focus on having a good practice as they try to bounce out of a 1-5-2 slump.

-Peters was hired by Calgary after spending four seasons coaching the Carolina Hurricanes.
+Peters led the Flames to a Pacific Division-leading 50-25-7 record last year following four seasons coaching the Carolina Hurricanes.
 The 54-year-old made the jump to Rockford after leading the Western Hockey League Spokane Chiefs to a Memorial Cup championship in 2008.

 Acknowledging he rebelled against Peters, Aliu said the coach eventually asked Blackhawks executives John McDonough and Stan Bowman to send him to a lower minor league level.
 The Blackhawks issued a statement saying nothing had previously been brought to their attention regarding Peters and Aliu before Monday.
 The team added it had no effect on any player personnel decisions involving Aliu.